Cheralia/House-Price-Prediction/README.md

 ### 🚀 **How to Run**

-1. Clone or download the repository.
-2. Install the required libraries (e.g., `pip install -r requirements.txt`).
-3. Download the dataset from Kaggle: [https://www.kaggle.com/datasets/shree1992/housedata](https://www.kaggle.com/datasets/shree1992/housedata).
+1. Download the dataset from Kaggle: [https://www.kaggle.com/datasets/shree1992/housedata](https://www.kaggle.com/datasets/shree1992/housedata).
-4. Update the `file_path` variable in the notebook to point to your `data.csv` location.
+2. Update the `file_path` variable in the notebook to point to your `data.csv` location.
-5. Open and run the Jupyter Notebook: `house_price_prediction.ipynb`.
+3. Open and run the Jupyter Notebook: `house_price_prediction.ipynb` (Click open in colab).